 There is some overlap in when each different management action should be considered.
-This is because there is no "canned" or definitive parameter that would say do one action over another.
+This is because there is no "canned" or definitive parameter that would say implement one action over another.
 In some cases, two different actions might make sense.
 In that situation the resources available, WDNR permitting, and the level of support from the constituency will determine the action used.

-Figure 42: Management Planning Matrix
+Figure 44: Management Planning Matrix 12.3 General EWM Management Guidelines